 The authors acknowledge that the study is based largely on questionnaires and may not fully capture real life actions.
 "Methods that more pointedly measure interpersonal behaviors (how many birthday cards have they sent this year, how many times a month do they call a friend just to see how he or she is, etc.) may more readily reveal a gender taxon," they write.

-authors speculate that new studies may show even less divergence
+liberalized, the authors speculate that new studies may show

 The sign, located outside of a New Jersey mall, according to Jezebel, reads: